remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 * messages delivered more than once
 * messages delivered out-of-order

+Additionally, in AWS, SQS messages can be encrypted at rest using SQS-managed encryption or KMS.

 Messages are locked during processing, sothat multiple producers can send and multiple consumers can receive messages _at the same time_.

 When you introduce a queue with a web server, we are [adding a layer of abstraction](../strategies/adding-layer-of-abstraction.md) between (i) the producers of the message, and (ii) the consumers of the message.